Kirori Mal College: History

-Student societies

-The college has societies in drama, debate, quiz, music, fine arts, photography, astronomy, robotics, enactus, environment, dance, and film.
-The drama society of the college is called Players.
-Kartavya – The Civil Services Society is a hub for the civil services aspirant students.

-Hostel

-The college hostel is situated next to the sports complex of the college.
-Its 89 rooms house around 170 undergraduate and postgraduate students from both India and abroad.
-Hostel seats are allocated to various courses and admission is made on the basis of merit.

 Rankings

 The National Assessment and Accreditation Council accredited it with a CGPA of 3.54 (A++) in 2016, which is the third highest among all Delhi University colleges.
 The college was ranked 18th among colleges in India by the NIRF, Ministry of Human Resource Development in 2019 and 19th in 2020.
-Kirori Mal College was ranked 10th among colleges in India according to the latest NIRF rankings by Ministry of Human Resource Development in 2022.
+Kirori Mal College was ranked 4th among colleges in India according to the latest NIRF rankings by Ministry of Human Resource Development in 2025.

 Notable alumni

 Kirori Mal College has a large alumni base.
 Notable members include: